joseph-lozano/josephlozano.dev/priv/posts/2022/06-10-phoenix-deployment-speedrun.md

 # Speedrunning a Phoenix Elixir Deployment to production (without a PaaS)

 There are many great Platform as a Service (PaaS) providers for Phoenix.
-[Render](https://render.com), and [Fly.io](https://fly.io) especially, and they have great documentation for getting up and running.
-PaaS providers have lots of benefits, including ease of deployments, managed database with automatic backups, and more.
-But using a plain VPS can get you more power or a lot less money.
+[Render](https://render.com/docs/deploy-phoenix), and [Fly.io](https://fly.io/docs/getting-started/elixir/) especially, and they have great documentation for getting up and running.
+PaaS providers have lots of benefits, including ease of deployments, managed databases with automatic backups, and more.
+But using a plain Virtual Private Server (VPS) can get you more power for a lot less money.
 This is especailly true if you are running multiple apps.

 In this post, we are going to go from (almost) zero to deployment using Hetzner, but you can follow along using other cloud providers, such as [Linode](https://linode.com), [Digital Ocean](https://digitalocean.com), or even AWS or GCP.
 I chose Hetzner for their great reviews, and low price.